cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 <cite>[*PHP.net*](http://php.net/manual/en/function.strtotime.php "PHP documentation on strtotime")</cite>
 </figure>

-This is a pragmatic solution, but it robs non-American users of the function's most powerful feature---the interpretation of natural-language dates in any format. **Non-Americans use slashes in dates too.** So as a designer of websites targeted at people in the UK, I cannot simply pass user-inputted dates straight into `strtotime`.
+This is a pragmatic solution, but it robs non-American users of the function's most powerful feature---the interpretation of natural-language dates in any format. **Europeans use slashes in dates too.** So as a designer of websites targeted at people in the UK, I cannot simply pass user-inputted dates straight into `strtotime`.
 Users will be both confused and annoyed if they type `1/2/16` and the website misinterprets their input as 2nd January.

 ## a solution

-There is a solution to the limitations of `strtotime`, if you want it to assume a British-English date order at all times, including when the date contains slashes.
+There is a solution to the limitations of `strtotime`, if you want it to assume a European date order at all times, including when the date contains slashes.

 Remember, `strtotime` looks for the slash character as a marker for whether the date is American or not.
 So all we have to do is replace all slashes in the date string with an alternative character.

-The easiest way to do this is to include this helper function---called `uk_strtotime`---in your PHP project, and then remember to use it everywhere you would normally use `strtotime`:
+The easiest way to do this is to include this helper function---called `eu_strtotime`---in your PHP project, and then remember to use it everywhere you would normally use `strtotime`:

 <figure class="code">
 {% highlight php startinline %}
 /**
  * Version of strtotime() that doesn't use American dates.
  *
- * `strtotime()` interprets a date with slashes as American - i.e. *m/d/y*.
+ * `strtotime()` interprets a date with slashes as American - i.e. m/d/y.
 So we
  * replace all slashes with dashes, to stop it from doing this.
  *
  * @author cJ barnes <mail@cjbarnes.co.uk>